chrisdruidman/eve-trading-assistant/docs/AI_AGENT_GUIDE.md

     - Determinism: constrain with explicit instructions, JSON schema, and validation; reject/repair malformed outputs.
     - Privacy: do not send secrets or any PII.
 Only send derived, non-sensitive market features.
     - Rate limits: implement retry with backoff on 429/5xx responses from Anthropic; log usage.

+Production note: Prefer explicit snapshot IDs (e.g., `claude-sonnet-4-20250514`) over aliases for stability.
+Do not reference Opus variants in this project by default.

 ## ESI Integration Requirements